-Beta 6 of Xcode 8 is now available, and includes Swift 3 and SDKs that you can use to build and test apps for the latest release of macOS, iOS, watchOS, and tvOS.
+New beta downloads are now available that you can use to test apps for the latest release of macOS, iOS, and watchOS.

 Edited by Maurice Nagle